Csingh1s/Phonebook-Desktop-Application/README.md

 # Phonebook Desktop Application

-This is Desktop phone book application.
-Users can keep informations of person.
+This is Desktop phone book application written in  javafx Users can keep informations of person.
 ___________________________________________-
 This desktop application is connected to SQL Server database to store data of users